Skip to main content

 ERC-1155 bonds with LUMINA redemption (instead of direct USDC payouts on trigger) buy three properties:

-1. Vault liquidity.
-A flash of simultaneous triggers can’t drain the USDC reserves: bonds queue payouts against a maturity date, and marketplace listings let bond holders exit in USDC against other buyers’ wallets — not the vault’s.
-(See BondVault docs.)
+1. Vault liquidity + anti-run.
+A flash of simultaneous triggers can’t drain the USDC reserves: bonds queue payouts against a maturity date and the per-epoch throttle, and marketplace listings let bond holders exit in USDC against other buyers’ wallets — not the vault’s.
+See BondVault throttle.

 For AI agents